netpipe/Luna/README.md

 src19 is linux only for now there were alot or changes made before and after the old repository was committed. sortof a fresh start focusing mainly on linux.

-ffmpeg is LGPL from the libs repo.
+ffmpeg and P5 glove driver are LGPL from the libs repo.

 engine is zlib other than sockets code being ported out for irc client and p5 glove controller/ awaiting email on that.

-should be full zlib by mid 2017
+should be full zlib.

 have special permission to use cwiid code as zlib for engine and derivitaves.